-In terms of investigations involving other agencies, individuals proposed that there was a need for liaison; that there was frustration when agencies did not share updates or co-operate fully, for example due to PSNI processes or staff investigations.
+Also in terms of investigations involving other agencies, individuals proposed that there was a need for liaison but that there was frustration due to eg PSNI processes or facilities whose staff are being investigated not to share updates or co-operate fully.
 Some felt that there were too many involved and that this impacted on them regarding confidentiality of their information.

-Additional feedback from service user and carer's at the workshops highlighted the importance of professionals discussing potential outcomes at each stage of the process in order to manage the expectations of the individuals.
+Additional feedback from service user and carer's at the analysis interpretation workshops suggested the importance of professionals discussing potential outcomes at each stage of the process in order to manage the expectations of the individuals.
 This will improve engagement and communication with service users and carers throughout the process to ensure support meets the individual need and is person centred.

-"I did not realise that there were so many departments that worked 'hand in hand' on these matters" "This lady felt the safeguarding team made her feel that they were on her side but gave her the time/space to make her own choices."
+"This lady felt the safeguarding team made her feel that they were on her side but gave her the time/space to make her own choices."